 In 2011, Barnett was named the Commissioner of the American Lacrosse Conference, a league who had won seven of the past nine NCAA I Championships before being absorbed by the Big Ten conference in 2014.
 This past year, Barnett became the Commissioner of the Midwestern Intercollegiate Volleyball Association, a NCAA I/II league whose conference member Loyola University has won the past 2 NCAA Championships.
 Craig resides in Erie, Pennsylvania with his wife Andrea and three children, Olivia, Braeden and Jace.

-Prior to joining the NAHL in 2014, Smith spent four years with the NAHL’s Texas Tornado serving as the team’s Director of Business Operations from 2009-13.
+Prior to joining the NAHL, Smith spent four years with the NAHL’s Texas Tornado serving as the team’s Director of Business Operations from 2009-13.

 Smith is originally from Vinita, Oklahoma.
 Prior to working for the Tornado, she spent twelve years with Skyview Satellite Networks where she served at the Director of Contract Services, managing commercial inventory in twenty-five programming products, including MLB, MRN, NBA, NFL and NHL radio broadcasts as well as two State News Radio Networks.

 Smith graduated Cum Laude from Arizona State University with a Bachelor of Science in Justice Studies.
 She has four children, Zachary, Madison, Hunter and Garrett and resides in Flower Mound, Texas.

 Blake MacNicol has served as the Manager of Hockey Operations for the NAHL in various capacities since 2013.
 MacNicol also served as the Associate Commissioner of the Pennsylvania Interscholastic Hockey League and the Commissioner of the NA3AHL during the 2016-17 season.